'I have no name;

 Sweet joy befall thee!

-We are busy working to bring William Blake's "Infant Joy" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "Infant Joy" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Infant Joy" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.